livetrails/targetjs/README.md

 It indicates that the target is in an inactive state and must be activated by an event or ther targets.

 3. **active**
-This is the only property.
+This is only a property.
 It indicates whether the target is ready for execution.
 When set to false, it behaves similarly to a `_ `prefix.
 By default, all targets are active, so setting it to true is unnecessary.

 15. **Postfix `$` to the target name**
 A target name ending with $ indicates that it will be activated when the preceding target is executed.
 If the preceding target involves API calls, it will be activated